-Friday’s are half work days at our site so it was still early when I got home.
-Margaret asked me if I was crazy but with all of her yapping about whether we could do it or not she had already began looking up accommodations in Kerrville, TX.
-She found what seemed a nice place, called them and in order to fill vacancies they gave us a great rate for 2 nights.
-Our three day weekend road trip plan came together in a couple of hours so we excitedly prepared and packed to leave the next morning.
+Fridays are half workdays at our site so it was still early when I got home.
+Margaret asked me if I was crazy but she had already begun looking up accommodations in Kerrville, TX.
+She found lodging and in order to fill vacancies they gave us a great rate for 2 nights.
+Our three-day weekend road trip plan came together perfectly in a couple of hours.

-Even though the high’s were going to be in the 60’s and 70’s, the mornings were still cold and the temperatures were dropping quickly in the early evening.
+Even though the highs were going to be in the 60s and 70s, the mornings were still cold and the temperatures were dropping quickly in the evening.
 The ride from Fort Worth to Kerrville was 255 miles.
-We waited until 11am on Saturday before leaving and headed out.
-We didn't ride all that hard, stopped for lunch, and still arrived at our hotel by 5:30pm.
+We waited until 11 am on Saturday before leaving.
+We didn't ride all that hard, stopped for lunch, and still arrived at our hotel by 5:30 pm.
 Our comfortable riding window was about 7 hours out of the day and it worked out well on the first day.

 We took Texas 41 West until we reached the next Sister which is ranch road 335.
-This road was not as twisty as the previous Sister but it was more hilly with a lot of roller coaster ups and downs with sweeping curves.
+This road was not as twisty as the previous Sister but it was more hilly with a lot of rolling hills with sweeping curves.
 Once again this was a beautiful ride and still one more Sister to go.

-By now it was 4:30pm so we headed straight back to Kerrville.
-I had stopped towards the end of ranch road 337 and put my jacket back on because you could feel the cold coming back quickly.
+By now it was 4:30 pm so we headed straight back to Kerrville.
+I had stopped towards the end of ranch road 337 and put my jacket back on because I could feel the cold coming back quickly.
 We took a more direct route back so it only took a little over an hour to arrive.
-We stopped for dinner and by the time we got back to our room the temperature had plummeted to the mid 40’s.
+We stopped for dinner and by the time we got back to our room the temperature had plummeted to the mid-'40s.
 It was cold for sure but we did well to be able to enjoy the experience within our riding window time frame.
-If this had been spring or summer we would have ridden a bit more and spent more time at our stops since the temperature wouldn't have been and issue.
+If this had been spring or summer we would have ridden a bit more and spent more time at our stops since the temperature wouldn't have been an issue.
 Considering we were able to make this trip with such nice weather in the middle of January we were both grateful.